 The string action gauge can also be used in conjunction with feeler gauges and a capo to set the neck relief.

 For best results, the following order of adjustment is recommended:

 Set Neck Relief.

 Set Pick Up Heights

-The procedure is based on depressing the string simultaneously at the 1st and last fret and measuring the relief at the 8th fret.
-The gauge enables this to be done in a manner that also leaves both hands free to make adjustments.
+The procedure is based on simultaneous string/fret contact at the first and last frets and measuring the relief at the 8th fret.

 HOW MUCH RELIEF IS REQUIRED?

 The neck should be slightly concave with a typical relief of 0.25mm from the top of the 8th fret to the underside of the strings for a 6-string Guitar.
 For fast light playing the relief can be set lower to 0.15mm.